JanHerca/urantiapedia/output/wikijs/fr/article/Luz_y_Vida/Mas_Sobre_Cuantos_Sobreviven_1a_Parte.md

 > «_On the evolutionary worlds, selfhood is material; it is a thing in the universe and as such is subject to the laws of material existence.
 It is a fact in time and is responsive to the vicissitudes thereof. ***Survival decisions must here be formulated.*** In the morontia state the self has become a new and more enduring universe reality, and its continuing growth is predicated on its increasing attunement to the mind and spirit circuits of universe. ***Survival decisions are now being confirmed.*** When the self attains the spiritual level, it has become a secure value in the universe, and this new value is predicated upon the fact that ***survival decisions have been made***, which fact has been witnessed by eternal fusion with the Though Adjuster.
 And baving achieved the status of a true universe value, the creature becomes liberated in potencial for the seeking of the bighest universe value -God._»
 >
 > « _Sur les mondes évolutionnaires, l’individualité est matérielle ; elle est une chose dans l’univers et se trouve soumise comme telle aux lois de l’existence matérielle.
 Elle est un fait dans le temps et elle est sensible aux vicissitudes du temps. ***C’est ici que les décisions de survie doivent être formulées.*** Dans l’état morontiel, le moi est devenu une réalité de l’univers nouvelle et plus durable ; sa croissance continue est fondée sur son harmonisation progressive avec les circuits mentaux et spirituels de l’univers. ***Maintenant, les décisions de survie se confirment.*** Quand le moi atteint le niveau spirituel, il est devenu une valeur sure dans l’univers, et cette nouvelle valeur est fondée sur le fait que ***les décisions de survie ont été prises,*** ce dont témoigne la fusion éternelle avec l’Ajusteur de Pensée.
-Après avoir atteint le statut d’une vraie valeur de l’univers, la créature devient potentiellement libre de rechercher la plus haute valeur de l’univers — Dieu._ » ([LU 112:7.6](/fr/The_Urantia_Book/112#p7_6))
+Après avoir atteint le statut d’une vraie valeur de l’univers, la créature devient potentiellement libre de rechercher la plus haute valeur de l’univers — Dieu._ » (<a id="a173_1007"></a>[LU 112:7.6](/fr/The_Urantia_Book/112#p7_6))

 Le texte marque une décision en trois étapes : 1) vie matérielle, formulation ; 2) vie morontielle, ratification ; 3) arrivée à l'état spirituel, fusion.
 Et en ce moment, la liberté.
 Qu'est-ce qui ne va pas, nous n'étions pas libres avant ?